iEngage/java-sdk/docs/InteractionApi.md

 Share interaction without attachment

 This service allows a user to post an interaction.
 The following fields(key:value) are required to be present in the Interaction JSON object.
-Refer to the Model &amp; Model Schema of the expected JSON Object for the body of this API.&lt;/br&gt;&lt;b&gt;Required fields &lt;/br&gt;1. interactionTitle &lt;/br&gt;
+Refer to the Model &amp; Model Schema of the expected JSON Object for the body of this API.      **Required fields**      1. interactionTitle

 ### Example
 ```java